-Roy has performed in premieres of a number of works including Steven Stucky's "The Stars and the Roses" for tenor and chamber ensemble, the roles of Horus / The Beloved in David Hertzberg's "The Rose Elf," the world premieres of Tony Solitro's “More Beautiful Than Night,” Kurt Rohde's “Three Minutes with Ned” for tenor and piano, Jonathan Bailey Holland's “Must All Then Amount to But This,” Peter Ash's opera "The Golden Ticket,” Jennifer Higdon's opera "Cold Mountain,” and the the East Coast Premiers of Theodore Morrison’s "Oscar" and, also, "Cold Mountain."
+Roy has performed in a number of other premieres including Pulitzer Prize winner Steven Stucky's "The Stars and the Roses" for tenor and chamber ensemble, the roles of Horus / The Beloved in David Hertzberg's "The Rose Elf," the world premieres of Tony Solitro's “More Beautiful Than Night,” Kurt Rohde's “Three Minutes with Ned” for tenor and piano, Jonathan Bailey Holland's “Must All Then Amount to But This,” Peter Ash's opera "The Golden Ticket,” Jennifer Higdon's opera "Cold Mountain,” and the the East Coast Premiers of Theodore Morrison’s "Oscar" and, also, "Cold Mountain."

 Roy's two Grammy nominations are for his appearance as a solo artist in the Pentatone Recording of the Santa Fe World Premier of "Cold Mountain" where created the roles of Reid (Georgia boy) and Home Guard.
 Roy also brought the role of Reverend Veasey to life in the 2012 and 2013 workshops of the opera at Curtis Institute of Music for Opera Philadelphia and Santa Fe Opera.

 Roy completed his operatic training at some of the top conservatories for each of his respective degrees—he attended Interlochen Arts Academy (High School Diploma), Oberlin Conservatory (Bachelor of Music), Yale University, Curtis Institute of Music (Master of Music), and Academy of Vocal Arts (Artist Diploma).